dtien147/weather-demo/README.md

-# Getting Started with Create React App
+# Getting Started with the project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 ### `yarn start`